Declan Doogan, M.D. - Chairman

 Vlad Coric, M.D.

 Dr. Coric has more than 15 years of drug discovery and clinical development experience at Yale School of Medicine and Bristol-Myers Squibb.
-Within the pharmaceutical industry, Dr. Coric has expertise working across therapeutic areas including neuroscience, virology, oncology and immuno-oncology.
-Most recently, Dr. Coric was the immuno-oncology indication lead for neuro-oncology and glioblastoma.
-He has been involved in multiple drug development programs including marketed drugs such as ABILIFY® (aripiprazole; partial dopamine agonist), OPDIVO® (nivolumab; anti-PD1), and YERVOY® (Ipilimumab; anti-CTLA-4), .
+At Bristol-Myers Squibb, Dr. Coric worked across therapeutic areas including neuroscience, virology, oncology and immuno-oncology, most recently serving as immuno-oncology indication lead for neuro-oncology and glioblastoma.
+He has been involved in multiple drug development programs including marketed drugs such as ABILIFY® (aripiprazole; partial dopamine agonist), OPDIVO® (nivolumab; anti-PD1), and YERVOY® (Ipilimumab; anti-CTLA-4).
 Dr. Coric is an Associate Clinical Professor of Psychiatry at the Yale School of Medicine and has over 50 peer-reviewed publications.
 He previously served as Chief of the Yale Clinical Neuroscience Research Unit, and Director of the Yale Obsessive-Compulsive Disorder Research Clinic.
 Dr. Coric earned his medical degree at Wake Forest University School of Medicine in North Carolina.

 David A. Lewin, Ph.D.

-Observer and Representative of Yale University Office of Cooperative Research.
-Dr. Lewin has more than ten years of licensing and marketing experience in life sciences with Yale’s Office of Cooperative Research (OCR) and has spent more than 17 years successfully managing scientific-based business alliances with pharmaceutical leaders in the U.S., Europe and Asia.
+Dr. Lewin has more than 14 years of business development and licensing experience in life sciences with Yale’s Office of Cooperative Research (OCR) and has spent more than 20 years successfully managing scientific-based business alliances with pharmaceutical leaders in the U.S., Europe and Asia.
 He has scientific expertise in pharmaceuticals, biomarkers, cell biology, genomics and proteomics in many disease areas as well as clinical biomarker discovery, development, validation and clinical implementation experience.
-Dr. Lewin has been instrumental in establishing and growing new ventures arising from Yale technology, including Kolltan Pharmaceuticals, NovaTract, New Haven Pharmaceuticals, Eli Nutrition, and Biohaven Pharmaceuticals.
+Dr. Lewin has been instrumental in establishing and growing new ventures arising from Yale technology, including Kleo Pharmaceuticals, Biohaven Pharmaceuticals, Osmol Therapeutics, Inozyme Pharma, and Kolltan Pharmaceuticals.
 Prior to his work at OCR, Dr. Lewin was a group leader for CuraGen Corporation in collaborative research/alliance management and biomarker discovery and development.
-Dr. Lewin holds a B.A. in Biochemistry and Cell Biology from the University of California San Diego and a Ph.D. in Cell Biology from Yale (Mellman Lab).
+Dr. Lewin holds a B.A. in Biochemistry and Cell Biology from the University of California San Diego and a Ph.D. in Cell Biology from Yale.